Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

-In the Subscriptions page, select the subscription in which you want to create an Azure Migrate project.
+In the Subscriptions page, select the subscription in which you want to create a project.

 In User settings, verify that Azure AD users can register applications (set to Yes by default).

-Alternately, the tenant/global admin can assign the Application Developer role to an account to allow the registration of AAD App(s).
+In case the 'App registrations' settings is set to 'No', request the tenant/global admin to assign the required permission.
+Alternately, the tenant/global admin can assign the Application Developer role to an account to allow the registration of Azure Active Directory App.
 Learn more.

 Prepare Hyper-V hosts